Jen Shah

-Jennifer Shah (née Lui; born October 4, 1973) is an American television personality and former cast member of The Real Housewives of Salt Lake City.
+Jennifer Shah (née Lui; born October 4, 1973) is an American television personality best known for appearing on The Real Housewives of Salt Lake City for the first three seasons of the show.

-In 2022, she pleaded guilty to charges related to a telemarketing scheme that targeted elderly and other individuals, resulting in her current prison sentence.
+In 2022, Shah pleaded guilty to charges related to a telemarketing scheme that targeted elderly and other individuals, resulting in a 78-month prison sentence.
+She was released in December 2025.

 Early life and education

-Shah is of Hungarian, Italian, Irish, Chinese, Tongan, and Hawaiian descent.
-She moved to Utah from Hawaii when she was six years old.
+Shah was born in Provo, Utah and is of Hungarian, Italian, Irish, Chinese, Tongan, and Hawaiian descent.
+Her family lived in Hawaii for part of her childhood but relocated to Utah when she was the age of six.
 She is the cousin of filmmaker Tony Vainuku.

-She met her husband, Sharrieff Shah, while they were students attending the University of Utah.
-The couple has two sons together.
-She was originally raised in the Mormon faith, but converted to Islam after her husband, a Black football coach at the University of Utah, expressed concerns about the Mormon church's historical exclusion of Black members.
+She was originally raised in the Church of Jesus Christ of Latter-day Saints, but later converted to Islam after her husband expressed concerns about the Church's historical exclusion of Black members.

 Career

+Shah worked for FranklinCovey before employment with finance company United Auto.
+In 2017, she would move to New York City and start her own companies, Red Steele and Mastery Pro Group.

+In November 2020, Shah began appearing on Bravo's The Real Housewives of Salt Lake City.
+She remained a main cast member until the conclusion of its third season.
 In November 2022, Shah signed with CGEM Talent for agency representation.
-She established three businesses named JXA Fashion, Shah Beauty, and Shah Lashes.

-The Real Housewives of Salt Lake City

-Shah gained public recognition as a cast member of The Real Housewives of Salt Lake City.
-She joined the series in its first season, which premiered in November 2020.
-Shah was on the show for three consecutive seasons.

-During her time on the show, she was known for organizing an estimated $80,000 birthday party for her co-star Meredith Marks.
+In 2020, she launched her fashion line JXA Fashion; however, it was no longer operational by January 2021.
+She also planned to launch beauty and false eyelashes businesses, Shah Beauty and Shah Lashes, but neither came into fruition.

+After her December 2025 prison release, Shah gave her first sit-down interview with People Magazine in April 2026.